Call today to schedule a private consultation732-548-3200

 Next, computer imaging will be used as a tool to both convey to the patient what can be done and to confirm that we are giving the patient the result that he/she wants.
 Remember, the computer imaging is only a simulation and cannot guarantee a particular result.

-Once the exam and computer imaging is finished, a detailed plan for the revision rhinoplasty can be constructed.
+Once the exam and computer imaging is finished, a detailed plan for our New Jersey revision rhinoplasty procedure can be constructed.

 This is a 32-year-old patient that had rhinoplasty 10 years previously at another location.
 She felt like her nasal tip was distorted and she couldn’t breathe well through the nose.